plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_round_trip.md

 const vhm = new ValueHostsManager(config);
 ```

 The constructor restores the state available for the configured ValueHosts.
-This is not initial Page Load, so do not initialize the `ValueHostsManager` from a Model.
+This is not initial Page Load, so do not initialize the `ValueHostsManager` from the form elements.

 ### Reconcile the Regenerated Editors